-Native to boggy areas of the eastern United States and Canada, the cinnamon fern is one of the earliest ferns to emerge in the spring.
-Young fronds are covered with white, woolly hair before they unfurl.
-When full grown, the waxy fronds are yellow-green and grow 24 to 36 inches tall and 6 to 8 inches wide.
-There are two distinctly different types of fronds— fertile and sterile.
+Native to boggy regions of Canada and the eastern United States, the cinnamon fern is just one of the most early ferns to emerge in the springtime.
+Before they unfurl, young fronds are coated with white hair.
+When full grown, the waxy fronds are yellow green and grow 24 to 36 inches tall and 6 to 8 inches wide.
+There are 2 distinctly various kinds of fronds— fertile and sterile.

-The sterile fronds appear in late spring, stay green all summer, and turn brown with the first fall frost.
-This fern requires a slightly acid (pH 5.5 to 6.5) soil that is kept evenly moist.
-It spreads slowly, and because of its height, it is best used as a background plant.
+The sterile fronds can be found in in late spring, remain green all summer, and flip brown with the first fall freeze.
+It spreads slowly, and because of its height, it’s best used as a background plant.